plum-sorathorn/QR-and-URL-on-Google-Cloud/README.md

 ## Features

-- Shorten long URLs with a random 6-character code
+- Generate a QR codes and shorten long URLs with a random 6-character code
 - Automatic redirection from short to long URLs
 - Firestore-backed persistence
 - Clean frontend built with Tailwind CSS